-The Certificate in Chaplain Studies allows MDiv (or possibly MACM) students who are interested in pursuing the call to ministry as a chaplain to deepen their theological preparation and practical skills for this important ministry that usually occurs outside of the local congregation either in hospitals, other health care facilities, prisons, the military, or the workplace.
+The Certificate in Chaplain Studies allows MDiv students who are interested in pursuing the call to ministry as a chaplain to deepen their theological preparation and practical skills for this important ministry that usually occurs outside of the local congregation either in hospitals, other health care facilities, prisons, the military, or the workplace.

 The Certificate in Chaplain Studies does not provide professional credentials with professional chaplain’s associations.
 However, it enhances the theological and practical understanding of the ministry of chaplaincy and will strengthen the qualifications and preparedness for those who wish to pursue ministries of chaplaincy upon graduation from seminary.

-MDiv or MACM students who wish to attain a Certificate in Chaplain Studies should speak with the professor of pastoral pare about their interest and intent as early on in their degree program as possible.
+MDiv students who wish to attain a Certificate in Chaplain Studies should speak with the professor of pastoral pare about their interest and intent as early on in their degree program as possible.

 Program of Study and Course Requirements

 Earning this certificate requires a total of five courses.
 Three required courses must be taken in the following order while enrolled in the MDiv degree program at MTS:

 - PC 200 Introduction to the Theology and Practice of Pastoral Care (3 hrs.)

 - PC 210 Chaplaincy as Vocation: Theology and Practice of Chaplaincy (3 hrs.)